 the need to replace the sleeve, enables optimal hardness of the insert and that results in an increased lifetime, as well as the lower frequency of production stoppages.
 Integral insert/liner is designed to be replaced quickly and with ease.

-In the below text we will take a closer look at HTS IC Thermoregulated envelope with integral insert; currently, the most efficient solution on the market and the benefits its usage brings to the die caster.
+We will now take a closer look at HTS IC Thermoregulated envelope with integral insert, which is currently the most efficient solution on the market regarding the benefits its usage brings to die casters.

 HTS integral insert/liner is a patented solution for sleeve cost optimization developed by HTS IC company Alrotec Technology.
-There are two main factors that make HTS integral insert outperform other solutions available on the market; production technology of the insert/liner and own, especially developed alloy used to produce the insert/liner.
+There are two main factors that make the HTS integral insert outperform other solutions available on the market: production technology of the insert/liner and own, especially developed alloy which it is made from.

 Its usage has proven to bring certain advantages, such as: